-The Orange River Gorge is the most spectacular and easy runnable white water section of the Orange River at the times of the year we operate.
+Orange River Rafting in the Gorge section of the Orange river is the most spectacular and easy runnable white water section of the Orange River at the times of the year we operate.

 Deep in the Kalahari, the river cuts through a moonscape of granite cliffs with the amazing Gariep Falls tumbling into the Orange River Gorge.
 We run downriver over several days.
 Our Camp sites along the river are as unique as the experience.

-The Highlight of the Orange River rafting trip will be the portage into the gorge itself – Once at the bottom of the Gorge we paddle a few meters up to where we see the Waterfall dropping into the Gorge itself.
-Here we will abseil in the Gorge +/- 50 meters down to the River below the Waterfall.
-If you don’t want to abseil one of our guides will walk down on a small path to where we meet up at the bottom of the Gorge.
-The Orange River Gorge is a very remote destination and only accessible by foot or rafting – it is one of the most undisturbed sights you will ever witness.
+The Highlight of the Orange River rafting trip will be the portage into the gorge itself – Once at the bottom of the Gorge we paddle a few meters up to where we see the Waterfall dropping into the Gorge .
+Here we will belay in the Gorge +/- 50 meters down to the River below the Waterfall.
+The Orange River Gorge is a very remote destination and only accessible by foot or rafting – it is one of the most undisturbed orange river rafting sights you will ever witness.
 This experience will be one of the highlights of our expedition if not your life.
 We will also spend some considerable time “monster fishing” and if you don’t know how to fish one of our experienced guides will assist you.
 At night around a small contained fire we will look up at the stars and experience a sight unlike you have ever witnessed.

-This is a flat water paddle experience with small rapids no higher than a grade 3 along the way.
+This is a easy Orange River Rafting water paddle experience with small rapids no higher than a grade 3 along the way.
+Best time of the year is April as the river has consistently shown that April the river flows with out much work for the paddlers – We prefer hosting families and guests whom want an amazing experience over the April month.
 You might feel up to the challenge of the single grade 3 rapid but if you doubt your ability to paddle through the only class 3 rapid along the river – rest assured the guides will take your raft through its paces whilst you walk along the rapid and meet up at the end.
 The Other Rapids along the route are far less fearsome but also creates excitement and a rush of adrenaline.
 We prefer clients to have a leisurely time along, and on route from our entry to take out on the river section we visit.
 For this reason an average of 5 to 8 km a day of paddling will be part of the experience.
 For most this will still leave ample time to enjoy hikes in and around our camp sites or simply take the time to land that “big” elusive fish.
 Before we settle in for the night around the camp fire.

 Orange River Rafting – Pictures